 - 1.)
 An employee takes a personal business day on Monday (8.0 hours).
 The employee works the rest of the week and accepts and works an overtime offer for both Saturday and Sunday.
 The Employee would receive straight time pay for the 32 hours Tuesday through Friday, straight time pay for the 6 hours of overtime on Saturday, straight time pay for 2 hours on Sunday, and double time pay for the remaining 4 hours on Sunday. - 2.)
 An employee takes FML on Monday (8.0 hours).
 The employee works the rest of the week and accepts and works an overtime offer for both Saturday and Sunday.
-The employee would receive straight time pay for the 32 hours b) Once you have satisfied the hours requirement of a) above, you will be paid overtime at the following rates:
+The employee would receive straight time pay for the 32 hours Tuesday through Friday, time and one half for 6 hours on Saturday, and double time pay for 6 hours on Sunday. - b) Once you have satisfied the hours requirement of a) above, you will be paid overtime at the following rates: